pact-foundation/pact-go/README.md

 * Download a [release](https://github.com/pact-foundation/pact-go/releases) for your OS.
 * Unzip the package into a known location, and add to the `PATH`.
-* Run `pact-go` to see what options are available
+* Run `pact-go` to see what options are available.

 ## Running

-Due to some design constraints, Pact Go runs a two-step process
+Due to some design constraints, Pact Go runs a two-step process:

 1. Run `pact-go daemon` in a separate process/shell.
 The Consumer and Provider DSLs communicate over a local (RPC) connection, and is transparent to clients.
 1. Create your Pact Consumer/Provider Tests.
 It defaults to run on port `6666`.

-NOTE: The daemon is completely thread safe and it is safe to leave the daemon running for long periods (e.g. on a CI server).
+*NOTE: The daemon is completely thread safe and it is normal to leave the daemon running for long periods (e.g. on a CI server).*

 ### Example - Consumer
-1. Start the daemon with `./pact-go daemon`
+1. Start the daemon with `./pact-go daemon`.
-1. `cd <pact-go>/examples`
+1. `cd <pact-go>/examples`.
-1. `go run consumer.go`
+1. `go run consumer.go`.

 ```go
 import "github.com/pact-foundation/pact-go/dsl"